isadorasophia/murder-docs/docs/src/Murder/Components/FadeTransitionComponent.md

 public sealed struct FadeTransitionComponent : IComponent
 ```

-For now, this will only fade out aseprite components.
+For now, this will only fade out sprite components.

 **Implements:** _[IComponent](../../Bang/Components/IComponent.html)_